 Bond.

 Prior to commencing operations, a Marijuana Establishment shall provide proof of having obtained a surety bond in an amount equal to its licensure fee payable to the Marijuana Regulation Fund to ensure payment of the cost incurred for the destruction of Cannabis goods necessitated by a violation of St. 2016, c.
 334, as amended by St. 2017, c.
-55 or 935 CMR 500.000 or the cessation of operation of the Marijuana Establishment.
+55 or 935 CMR 500.000: Adult Use of Marijuana or the cessation of operation of the Marijuana Establishment.

-All bonds required under 935 CMR 500.000 must be issued by a corporate surety licensed to transact surety business in the Commonwealth.
+All bonds required under 935 CMR 500.000: Adult Use of Marijuana shall be issued by a corporate surety licensed to transact surety business in the Commonwealth.

 If the Marijuana Establishment is unable to secure a surety bond, as required by 935 CMR 500.105(16)(a), it may place in escrow a sum of no less than $5,000 or such other amount approved by the Commission, to be expended for coverage of liabilities.

-The escrow account required pursuant to 935 CMR 500.105(16)(c) must be replenished within ten business days of any expenditure required under 935 CMR 500.105, unless the Marijuana Establishment has ceased operations.
-Documentation of the replenishment must be promptly sent to the Commission.
+The escrow account required pursuant to 935 CMR 500.105(16)(c) shall be replenished within ten business days of any expenditure required under 935 CMR 500.105: General Operational Requirements for Marijuana Establishments, unless the Marijuana Establishment has ceased operations.
+Documentation of the replenishment shall be promptly sent to the Commission.

 Social Equity Program.

-There shall be a Social Equity Program established by the Commission to provide training and technical assistance to eligible applicants and Licensees, which may include, but shall not be limited to:
+There shall be a Social Equity Program established by the Commission to provide training and technical assistance to eligible applicants and Licensees, which may include, but may not be limited to:

 Management, recruitment and employee trainings;